proversity-org/edx-documentation/en_us/students/source/SFD_certificates.rst

 To find the certificate URL, use one of the following methods.

-* Use the address bar.
+* Use the browser address bar.

   #.
 Open the certificate in your browser, and then select the certificate ID.